Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me. (Psalm 23:4)

 Habakkuk exchanged his fear for faith.
-He stopped feeling as a victim and
+He stopped feeling like a victim and

-Habakkuk shows us how to have faith in God despite how we feel at the moment; he shows that during difficult times faith in God will sustain.
+Habakkuk shows us how to have faith in God despite how we feel at the moment; he explains that during difficult times faith in God will sustain.

 Not only does the book of Habakkuk show us how to have faith in God despite how we feel in the face of problems, but it reveals the very character of God himself.
 He is sovereign and in control of the world.
 He also is a God who listens and responds to his people.